xeokit/xeokit-xkt-utils/specs/xkt_v9.md

 * A ***mesh*** represents the use of a geometry by an entity, with surface material properties applied (color, roughness and metal-ness).
 * An ***entity*** represents a 3D object, which has a unique ID, and at least one mesh.
+* The ***metadata*** is an optional chunk of embedded JSON that classifies all the objects in the model, describing their structural hierarchy.
+It contains:
+  * ***property sets*** - optional sets of arbitrary properties that are shared among metaobjects.
+  * ***metaobjects*** - metadata on each object, connected into a structural hierarchy.
+Each metaobject can be associated with a property set.

 ## File Layout